Selection Procedures in Competitive Admission: Capacity constraints and Wage competition

-I illustrate the effect of capacity constraints in the extreme case where firms don't even have the capacity to accept all types that get a high signal in the most difficult test.
+I illustrate the effect of capacity constraints in the case where the mass of candidates getting a high signal is always higher than the total capacity in the market, i.e., for all $d\in D$, $\int_\Theta \pi_d(\theta)dF\geq 2k$.
+(Recall that in this section the firms does not adjust the accuracy level and therefore I identify a test with its difficulty level.)